vuejs/vue-cli/docs/config.md

   // CSS related options
   css: {
     // extract CSS in components into a single CSS file (only in production)
+    // can also be an object of options to pass to extract-text-webpack-plugin
     extract: true,

     // enable CSS source maps?